 Last but not least: by using a wide scale of means – e.g. children’s books, papers, songs, films – we’ll catch your attention, and learning will be more intense.
 A language lives in its everyday conversations, its papers, its television programs, its songs, its stories, its plays and games; we use them all.
 You’ll learn much faster when language situations change a lot!

 How to learn Dutch?
 Certainly, there are many books that’ll teach you Dutch – some of them even good.
 There are lots of web sites and apps that may boost your vocabulary.
 But do they offer an allround solution?
-Let’s use all the possibilities mentioned above.
+The challenge (sorry for the word) is to use all the possibilities mentioned above.

-Here’s a book that does: Waterval! (“waterfall”).
-There are five Waterval books, leading to A1, A2, B1, B2 and C1+ respectively.
-They come with cd’s, containing conversations, listening exercises and Dutch songs, and a web site containing computerized exercises with meaningful feedback.
+This book tries to: Waterval! (“waterfall”).
+There are six Waterval books, leading to A1, A2, B1, B1+, B2 and C respectively.
+They come with a web site, containing conversations, listening exercises and Dutch songs, and lots computerized exercises with meaningful feedback.

 The Dutch say: “Hij/Zij is een spraakwaterval“, he or she is a waterfall of speech.
 That’s what we aim at: to make a fluent speaker of you.
 You’ll experience a “waterfall of Dutch” at Waterval, a shower of Dutch.
 Together, we’ll find the mixture that suits you best!